 with whatever you’d like to use as your project name.
 For example, my project name is mern_a_to_z_client

-To run the app in development mode, you can use any of the above commands, and you will see the following message in your terminal:
+Once the development server is up and running, you will see the following message in your terminal:

 to view it in the browser.
 This page will automatically reload if you make changes to the code: